vakenbolt/go-test-report/README.md

   version     Prints the version number of go-test-report

 Flags:
-  -g, --groupSize int   the number of tests per test group indicator (default 20) -h, --help            help for go-test-report
-  -o, --output string   the HTML output file (default "test_report.html") -s, --size string     the size (in pixels) of the clickable indicator for test result groups (default "24") -t, --title string    the title text shown in the test report (default "go-test-report") -v, --verbose         while processing, show the complete output from go test
+  -d, --duration string        the test duration from the original test run (in "0.000s" format) -e, --executionDate string   the test execution date of the original test run (in RFC 3339 format) -g, --groupSize int          the number of tests per test group indicator (default 20) -h, --help                   help for go-test-report -o, --output string          the HTML output file (default "test_report.html") -s, --size string            the size (in pixels) of the clickable indicator for test result groups (default "24") -t, --title string           the title text shown in the test report (default "go-test-report") -v, --verbose                while processing, show the complete output from go test

 Use "go-test-report [command] --help" for more information about a command.
 ```